staff0rd/documentation/http-api/description-document.md

 ## Fetching the description document

-There are 3 ways in which Event Store returns the description document.
+There are three ways in which Event Store returns the description document.

 -   Attempting to read a stream with an unsupported media type.
 -   Attempting to read a stream with no accept header.